spaceface7264/wall-b/README.md

 # Climbing Community App

-A modern community platform for climbers built with Next.js and Supabase.
+A modern community platform for climbers built with Vite, React, and Supabase.

 ## Features